Catherine and William

 All knew William, one day, would be King,

 and so the doves of white began to sing.

 he prayed she would consent to be his bride.

 Then suddenly the sky rained purple bows,

-While he proposed to Kate on bended knee,
+he then proposed to Kate on bended knee.

 The Crystal Castle where they both reside,

 breathes love, as though it really was alive,